keithehenry/KeithAndLeigh/albums.md

 ---
-title: Albums
+title: Photos & Videos
 layout: page
 permalink: /albums/
-sub_title: "Some of our favorite photo albums (and video slideshows).
+sub_title: "Some of our favorite photo albums and video slideshows.
 Enjoy!"
 introduction: |
-    *Click the image to see the album at Google Photos or slideshow at YouTube.*
+    *Click the image to see the album at Google Photos or video at YouTube.*
 ---

 <div class="entries-grid">